-Birthdays, holidays, Christmas, Valentine’s Day, anniversaries, the day they died, the day we met …
+Birthdays, holidays, significant dates, the day they died, the day we met …

 For the bereaved, the list of significant events that can trigger grief responses can be endless.
 Other losses experienced after the death of a loved one, whether they be additional bereavements, loss of possessions, relationships, employment, etc., can also be particularly strong grief triggers.
 While our responses will change over time, the sorrow and pain as these anniversaries and events come and go can be draining and emotionally exhausting.
 The lead up to such events can often feel worse than the day itself.
 In the lead up to anniversaries and other significant events, the first question you need to ask yourself is: What do I need at this time?
 This is not a selfish question.
 Significant occasions can be really hard, so make sure that you tune into your own needs, as well as those around you.
 This information sheet is designed to provide ideas and strategies to assist you to support yourself, or someone who is grieving, during these times.

 It is important to do some planning in the lead up to significant occasions.
 Planning can give you a greater sense of control, which can help to ease some of the anxiety and concern you may be feeling.
 Occasions such as birthdays and Christmas often come with established traditions and rituals.
 Some people prefer to stick with traditions they have always had, but don’t be afraid to alter your traditions if you need to.
 Your ‘normal’ has inevitably changed, and you may prefer to create new traditions accordingly.
 If you decide to cancel your usual activities altogether, that’s okay too, but make sure you plan something else to do, as too much free time may leave you feeling isolated and lonely.